Alex Kirilloff: Professional career

-Kirilloff was selected 15th overall in the first round by the Minnesota Twins in the 2016 MLB draft.
-Kirilloff spent his first professional season with the Elizabethton Twins where he hit .306/.341/.454 with seven home runs, nine doubles, and 33 RBIs in 55 games, which earned him Appalachian League MVP honors.
+The Minnesota Twins selected Kirilloff in the first round, with the 15th overall pick, in the 2016 MLB draft.
+Kirilloff spent his first professional season with the Elizabethton Twins where he hit .306/.341/.454 with seven home runs, nine doubles, and 33 RBI in 55 games, which earned him Appalachian League MVP honors.
 His season was cut short with a partial ligament tear in his elbow, and he tried to avoid surgery, receiving platelet-rich plasma therapy.
 It was eventually deemed necessary that Kirilloff undergo Tommy John surgery, forcing him to miss all of 2017.
 He returned in 2018 with the Cedar Rapids Kernels before being promoted to the Fort Myers Miracle in June.
-In 130 games between the two clubs, he slashed .348/.392/.578 with twenty home runs and 101 RBIs.
+In 130 games between the two clubs, he slashed .348/.392/.578 with 20 home runs and 101 RBI.

 Kirilloff began 2019 with the Pensacola Blue Wahoos on the injured list with a wrist injury.
-For the season, he played in 94 games, slashing .283/.343/.413 with nine home runs and 43 RBIs.
+For the season, he played in 94 games, slashing .283/.343/.413 with nine home runs and 43 RBI.
 He was selected to play in the Arizona Fall League for the Salt River Rafters following the season.

 The Twins selected Kirilloff's contract on September 29, 2020, ahead of the 2020 American League Wild Card Series against the Houston Astros.
 He made his major league debut the next day as the starting rightfielder, going 1-for-4 with a single as the Twins were eliminated.